 Yogananda says in his autobiography that his guru one day struck him gently on his chest above the heart.
 Yogananda's mind at once streamed out like a fluid, so that people on distant streets seemed to be moving gently over his periphery.
 "The roots of plants and trees appeared through a dim transparency of the soil; I discerned the inward flow of their sap."
 Through the back of his head he saw men strolling down a road, and also a white cow leisurely approaching.
 As she passed by, behind a brick wall, he saw her clearly still.
 Later he was taught how to summon the experience at will, and also to transmit it to others.
 This is all described in chapter 14 of his autobiography.

-In the light of his White Cow Sight, he could have seen through walls at Westminster too, Supermanlike, and described rooms behind the walls as he saw them thus. - Such a source of error may seem remote, but the yogi's words in his autobiography remain.
+In the light of his White Cow Sight, he could have seen through walls at Westminster too and described rooms behind the walls as he saw them thus. - Such a source of error may seem remote, but the yogi's words in his autobiography remain.

-Hence, he could have seen through walls, he could have remembered past lives like dreams, and he could have done both - and some other possibilities arise as well:
+Hence, he could have seen through walls, he could have "remembered" rooms that were not there when he said he had been King William, and some other possibilities arise as well:

 Satyaswarananda comments the incident: "A yogi who has a bit of yogic power can easily predict these kinds of things; although a real Yogi would not use yogic power an, [sic] be involved in such insignificant event."